hfoley/lakehouse/00 PreReqs/readme.md

 ### Step 5 - Power BI Desktop ###
 Later in the workshop we'll setup a Power BI report to our Synapse Analytics Serverless SQL pool.
 Install Power BI Desktop - https://powerbi.microsoft.com/en-us/desktop/

+### Step 6 - Update the paramfile06.json parameter file ###
+All the PowerShell scripts use this file and it's the only one you need to update.
+Below is a view that details what you need to fill out and don't.